Dinner Planner - Family Meal Planner with Grocery Shopping List

 By adding a little fruit here and there throughout the day, you can increase your family’s consumption of fruit significantly.
 Before you know it, your children will easily be eating the recommended daily allowance of fruit everyday.

-EASY BREAKFAST FRUIT SMOOTHIEfruit
+EASY BREAKFAST FRUIT SMOOTHIE

 1 Banana